Edy-Barraza/US-Presidential-Voting-Trends/README.md

 # US-Presidential-Voting-Trends
 Visual analysis of historical voting participation trends spanning back from 1980.
-Includes a statewide focus, but also a breakdown by demographic.
+Includes a statewide focus, and also a breakdown by demographic.

 To run view a local server:
 <br>